rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 To each is given the manifestation of the Spirit for the common good. ^1207

-For to one is given through the Spirit the utterance of wisdom, and to another the utterance of knowledge according to the same Spirit, ^1208
+To one is given through the Spirit the utterance of wisdom, and to another the utterance of knowledge according to the same Spirit, ^1208

 to another faith by the same Spirit, to another gifts of healing by the one Spirit, ^1209